 Why Do People Not Want to Tell Their Family About Going to Rehab?

 There are many reasons people may not want to tell their families about going to rehab.
-Here are some of the most common ones.
+Here are some of the most common reasons people go to rehab without family knowing.

 First, there is a stigma around addiction.
-Many people believe that people with drug or alcohol addiction are “weak” or have somehow chosen to end up dependent on substances.
+Many people believe that people with drug or alcohol addiction are “weak” or have somehow chosen to end up dependent on substances so they go to rehab without family knowing.

 Telling your family that you have been struggling with drug addiction may make you feel vulnerable.
 You may worry about your family members’ reactions.
 Will they get angry?
 Feel sad?
 Blame you for the addiction?
 Fearing their reactions may keep you from opening up about your struggle with substance abuse or addiction–and it often keeps people from getting the help they need for a long time.